Child Support Attorney Greensboro, N.C.

 - If there has been a significant and material change in the parents’ circumstances which impacts the child (e.g. the income of either parent increases or decreases by 15% or custody changes.)

-If there is a substantial change in circumstances, consult a child support attorney in Greensboro N.C., like Afi Johnson-Parris, immediately.
+If there has been a substantial change in the parents’ circumstances which impacts the child (e.g. increases or decreases in income impacting the worksheet calculations or custody changes.) consult the Ward Black Law child support attorneys in Greensboro N.C.
 A court may modify the order effective from the date you filed.
 That could mean the difference of paying or being paid.

 If child support is established as part of a separation agreement rather than ordered by the court, the agreement outlines how child support may be modified.
 The parties should review their agreement thoroughly and consult an attorney before taking any action counter to what is outlined in the Separation Agreement.